tfp24601/transcriber-system/Initial BuildSpec.md

 **AI Agent Collaboration:**
 - **GitHub Copilot**: Repository-specific instructions in `.github/copilot-instructions.md`
 - **Claude Code**: Access via GitHub integration or local permissions
+- **Context source**: Reference SystemsInfoRepo for infrastructure understanding

+---

+## Tasks for agent (generate code & configs)

+1. **Scaffold `web/` PWA** with the UI elements above, platform detection helpers, history pages, and API client (fetch wrapper with Access JWT).
+2. **Help implement deep-link launchers** for iOS Shortcuts and Android Bridge; parameterize `name` and `mode`.
-- **Context source**: Reference SystemsInfoRepo for infrastructure understanding the `docker-compose.yml`** whatever additional is needed for this: already have n8n, postgres,, will need asr-gateway, whisperx-worker, (optional tusd), volumes for `/data/audio` and `/data/transcripts`.
+3. **Add to the `docker-compose.yml`** whatever additional is needed for this: already have n8n, postgres, will need transcriber-asr-gateway, transcriber-whisperx-worker, (optional tusd), volumes for `/files/` and `/data/transcripts`.
 4. **Provide Caddy config** with reverse proxy routes, security headers, and `X-Robots-Tag: noindex`.
-5. **Export n8n workflows** for `/ingest`, `/api/recordings`, `/api/recordings/:id`, `/api/jobs/:id`, and the Transcribe Job; include HTTP Request nodes to ASR and WhisperX and file-write nodes.
+5. **Export n8n workflows** for `/ingest`, `/api/recordings`, `/api/recordings/:id`, `/api/jobs/:id`, and the Transcribe Job; include HTTP Request nodes to transcriber-asr-gateway and transcriber-whisperx-worker and file-write nodes.
 6. **Add `db/schema.sql`** for the tables above; include seed script to auto-create user rows on first request (look up by email).
 7. **Build `android-bridge/`** app with: